 - Reducing stigma around gender-neutral bathrooms by creating fliers and other materials that drew on insights gained from over 300 surveys.
 The story was covered in this YLI blog post.

-In 2018, the Marin FNL chapters focused on mental health and substance abuse (including vaping).
-Strategies included conducting a Social Norms survey, which collected data on perceptions, behaviors and impacts associated with mental health and substance abuse.
-This data analyzed why and to what extent students are using illegal substances, and their perceptions of substance abuse among their peers.
+In 2019, the Marin FNL chapters focused on mental health and vaping.
+Strategies included conducting a Social Norms survey, which collected data on perceptions, behaviors and impacts associated with mental health and substance abuse, and hosting youth focus groups.
+These activities analyzed why and to what extent students are using illegal substances, and their perceptions of substance abuse among their peers.
 Actual usage is often far lower than perceived, and revealing this difference can powerfully diffuse perceived pressure to use substances.
 The data can also inform campaigns aimed at limiting substance abuse by identifying motivations for usage, like stress, and better connecting students to resources.

 Programs are open to all youth at each site, and youth are welcome to join at any time.
 Interested youth can reach out to the site coordinator.
 Each chapter meets twice weekly at their school site during the school year.